OnlyFans: Chatters and chatbots

 In 2024, multiple investigative articles independently revealed that many creators relied on other people, called chatters, to impersonate the creator in messages with their subscribers despite promising direct connections on their OnlyFans profiles.
-Furthermore, one of these articles, from Reuters, reported that many creators also use chatbots for the same purpose.
-OnlyFans' terms of service explicitly prohibited the use of chatbots and state that creators are legally responsible for any transaction with a subscriber.
+One such article, by Reuters, reported that many creators also use chatbots for the same purpose.
+OnlyFans' terms of service explicitly prohibit chatbots and make creators legally responsible for any transaction with a subscriber.
 Two U.S. federal class-action lawsuits have been filed against the company, as well as against agencies employing the chatters, alleging that these practices defraud consumers.

+United States visas

+A January 2026 Financial Times report found that OnlyFans models and other social media influencers made up more than half of O-1 visa applicants, according to immigration attorneys.

 Safety and security

 Child sexual abuse material

 As part of the age and identity verification process, prospective creators must provide more than nine pieces of personally identifying information and documents before they can post content on OnlyFans.
 This includes full name, date of birth, bank account information, address, email address, valid government ID, a standalone selfie, a selfie while holding their photo ID, and social media handles.
 Depending on the country, Fans may have to provide various personally identifying information, confirmations, payment details, and documents to view media content on OnlyFans.

-In 2021, BBC News reported in 2021 that it was able to circumvent the system.
-OnlyFans was criticised by UK police for not doing enough to protect children; however, the country's government regulator, Ofcom, praised the site in 2022 for its use of third-party verification tools.
+In 2021, BBC News reported that it could circumvent the system.
+UK police criticised OnlyFans for not doing enough to protect children.
+Conversely, the country's government regulator, Ofcom, praised the site in 2022 for its use of third-party verification tools.

-A BBC Three documentary alleged in 2020 that a third of Twitter profiles globally advertising 'nudes4sale' (or similar) belong to underage individuals, many of whom used OnlyFans to share their content.
-In May 2021, the BBC reported that OnlyFans was "failing to prevent underage users from selling and appearing in explicit videos" after an investigation.
-This included reports from UK Police, schools and Childline.
-However, the National Center for Missing & Exploited Children reported under 100 instances of child sexual abuse material on OnlyFans per year, while MindGeek-owned companies accounted for around 13,000 cases, Twitter accounted for 65,000 and Facebook accounted for 20 million instances.
+A 2020 BBC Three documentary alleged that a third of Twitter profiles globally advertising 'nudes4sale' (or similar) belonged to underage people, many of whom used OnlyFans to share their content.
+After an investigation, the BBC reported in May 2021 that OnlyFans was "failing to prevent underage users from selling and appearing in explicit videos".
+This included reports by UK Police, schools, and Childline.
+The National Center for Missing & Exploited Children reported under 100 instances of child sexual abuse material on OnlyFans per year, while MindGeek-owned companies accounted for around 13,000 cases, Twitter 65,000, and Facebook 20 million.

 On 10 August 2021, US Representative Ann Wagner announced a bipartisan coalition pressuring the Department of Justice to investigate OnlyFans for child exploitation, citing increasing reports by law enforcement and child safety organizations that minors were being sold on OnlyFans, as well as instances of sex trafficking and image-based abuse.
 Over 100 members of Congress signed the petition.
 The Christian pressure group Exodus Cry and the National Center on Sexual Exploitation, founded as a Catholic organization, were cited as influencers in the campaign against the website.